JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 Grovesnor Estate His His Grace, the Duke of Westminster https://www.grosvenorestate.com/about-us.aspx The Grosvenor Estate represents all the business activities of the Grosvenor Family, headed by the Duke of Westminster.
 There are three key elements as shown above...
-Viability £900m profit
-Tables
-School

 Newington Communications
-No affordable housing provider?
-No table of rents, affordable or otherwise.
 Grovesnor 'voluntarily' proposes 'a post completion, fixed point viability review mechanism.